MIN

 About the function

-Finds the highest values in time series, numbers, arrays or combinations of these.
-The result series has the same resolution as the input time series.
+Finds the lowest values in time series, numbers, arrays or combinations of these.

 Syntax